CDS Mentorship Program

 What is the application and matching process?

-Mentees are required to fill out our brief survey to initiate the matching process.
+Mentees are required to fill out a brief survey to initiate the matching process.
 The survey asks for basic information about the mentee, as well as what type of mentorship would be valuable to the mentee.
 Mentees and mentors are matched based upon the mentee’s needs and the mentor’s expertise.
 The mentee’s interest in learning from the mentor and the mentor’s enthusiasm to serve are the primary requirements for the success of a mentoring relationship.

 Is there an orientation or training for mentors or mentees?

 At the outset of the mentorship program, mentors and mentees will be asked to view a brief kick off video to familiarize themselves with the program expectations and will schedule their first virtual meeting with one another.
-A mid-point check-in survey will be provided in October to assess how the program is going and identify areas that may improved to help support the mentor-mentee connection.
+A mid-point check-in survey will be provided in October to assess how the program is going and identify areas that may be improved to help support the mentor-mentee connection.
+Mentee-mentor pairs will meet one-on-one and determine their mentoring plan.
+They will establish expectations around goals, frequency of meetings, communication and other elements.

 Timeline

-March 1st, 2023 – Mentee requests open
+March 1st, 2025 – Mentee requests open

-March 30th, 2023 – Mentee requests close
+March 31st, 2025 – Mentee requests close

-May 2023 – April 2024 – Ongoing mentorship activities
+May 2025 – April 2026 – Ongoing mentorship activities

-October 2023 – Mid-point check-in survey
+October 2025 – Mid-point check-in survey

-March 2024 – Formal conclusion of mentorship relationship
+April 2026 – Formal conclusion of mentorship relationship